Four-door, five-door, boot? We break down the differences between a sedan and a hatchback and then we explore the advantages of each one.

 The Suzuki Swift placed 9th in the Budget Car category of the June 2018 top-selling vehicles with 287 and 303 units sold in May and June 2018.
 The advantages of this popular hatchback include:

 Sedans, "Are often a popular choice for commuter vehicles.
 Sedans also receive better fuel economy ratings, which often makes them cheaper vehicles in the long run as well.
-Performance ratings also tend to be better in sedans, giving drivers a more exciting and responsive drive,” says Barlow Motors.
+Performance ratings also tend to be better in sedans, giving drivers a more exciting and responsive drive,” according to Barlow Motors.
 The Suzuki Ciaz placed 8th in the Compact/Medium Car category of the July 2018 top-selling vehicles.

 CarFinder finds that, “Sedans usually involve lower insurance premiums.
 This is because they are known to be the top choice for most families.
 In addition to this, statistics show that drivers who are driving with their families or group of friends are more careful compared to other drivers.”